snithissh/astro-paper/src/content/blog/identify-account-id-from-public-s3-bucket.md

-Before even we are starting out, we can looking into the fundamentals of understanding `Account ID`  and How we can understand and exploit this misconfiguration
+Before even we are starting out the challenge, we can looking into the fundamentals of understanding `Account ID`  and How we can understand and exploit this misconfiguration

 ### Short intro on how Account ID works

-Account ID is 12 Digital Number like `1234567891234`  which helps in identifying the AWS accounts and we can also identify resource aligned with it by arn strings ( eg. `arn:aws:iam::1234567891234:role/dev` ) where the Account ID is `1234567891234`  being tied up
+Account ID is 12 Digital Number like `1234567891234`  which helps in identifying the AWS accounts and we can also identify resource aligned with it through arn strings ( eg. `arn:aws:iam::1234567891234:role/dev` ) where the Account ID is `1234567891234`